'Unai is the right man for the job' - Arsenal offer Emery vote of confidence | Goal.com

 Emery brushed off questions about his future following Saturday’s defeat at the King Power Stadium and he has now received the public backing of Arsenal’s head of football Raul Sanllehi and managing director Vinai Venkatesham.

-During a staff event at Arsenal on Monday - which was attended by 200 colleagues from across the club - Sanllehi and Venkatesham sent out a clear message a support for Emery, although they admitted that results needed to improve if the Gunners are to secure the top four finish they crave.
+During a staff event at Arsenal on Monday - which was attended by 200 colleagues from across the club - Sanllehi and Venkatesham sent out a clear message of support for Emery, although they admitted that results needed to improve if the Gunners are to secure the top-four finish they crave.

 “We are as disappointed as everyone else with both our results and performances at this stage of the season,” said Sanllehi and Venkatesham.
 "We share the frustration with our fans, Unai, players and all our staff as they are not at the level we want or expect.